-If you will be gone from home for an extended period of time, like as a vacation abroad, you must consider your turtle’s diet.
+If you are gone from home for an extended period of time, like on a vacation abroad, you must consider your turtle’s diet.
 Is it possible for your pet turtle to go that long without food and water?

 Turtles kept as pets or in captivity do not hibernate for the following reasons: